adamcodero/google-homepage/README.md

 This is my first web project.
-I will attempt to make a copy of Google's webpage, even though they are a data-mining operation and I use a private search engine instead.
+I made a copy of Google's webpage, even though they are a data-mining operation and I use a private search engine instead.
+It was really challenging, since centering in css is challenging.
+Using flex helped a lot, but I need to go back and learn more about how flex works.